thawirasm-j/AlzNetV3/README.md

 ## Contents

 * **`connectivity_maps/`:** This directory contains the instance-wise connectivity maps used in the study, both with and without outlier rejection.
 The files are organized by subject and condition (A, C, F).
-* **`model_architecture`:** This directory contains the PyTorch definition of the convolutional neural network (CNN) architecture used for dementia subtype classification.
+* **`model_architecture/`:** This directory contains the PyTorch definition of the convolutional neural network (CNN) architecture used for dementia subtype classification.
 The file `model.py` defines the model structure.
 * **`model_checkpoints/`:** This directory contains the state dictionary of the best-performing CNN models for each classification task (multiclass, pairwise).
 The files are named according to the task they were trained for.

 ## Data Description